danruddev/budgetum-support/privacy-policy.md

 # Privacy Policy for Budgetum

-**Last Updated:** November 10, 2024
+**Last Updated:** November 14, 2024

 ## Introduction

 Welcome to Budgetum.
 We are committed to protecting your privacy and ensuring a transparent user experience.
-This Privacy Policy explains how we handle data within the Budgetum app, a free personal budgeting tool that stores all user data locally on your device. **Budgetum does not collect, transmit, or store any personal information on external servers.**
+This Privacy Policy explains how we handle data within Budgetum, a free personal budgeting tool that stores all user data locally on your device. **Budgetum does not collect, transmit, or store any personal information on external servers.**

 ## Information We Collect

 ### Data You Provide
-- **Budget and Financial Information:** Information you enter, such as income, expenses, and budgeting categories, is stored locally on your device.
+- **Budget and Financial Information:** Any information you enter, such as income, expenses, and budgeting categories, is stored locally on your device.
 We do not have access to or collect any of this data.

 ### Automatically Collected Data
-To provide a free experience, Budgetum displays ads through Google AdMob.
-These ads are non-personalized and do not use your personal data for ad targeting.

-- **Advertising ID:** Google AdMob collects an advertising identifier to serve non-personalized ads only.
-These ads are based on general, non-specific information rather than personalized data.
-- **Device Information and Usage Statistics:** Google AdMob may collect limited, anonymized data solely to improve ad delivery and functionality.
-No data from your app usage is collected by Budgetum itself.
+Budgetum does not collect any automatically generated data or analytics.

 ## How We Use Your Data

 ### Core Functionality
 - **Budgeting Features:** All budget and financial data is stored locally on your device, enabling budget tracking and personalized app settings.
-- **Non-Personalized Ads:** Budgetum uses Google AdMob to display non-personalized ads within the app.
-You can remove ads via an in-app purchase if desired.

 ## Data Storage and Security